 If you are currently going through the loss of your elderly parent, then there is no doubt that you are dealing with all kinds of emotions.
 Even if they have had a long and happy life, it’s never easy to say goodbye much less goodbye to a parent.
 On top of all the emotions you are going through, you may also be trying to deal with planning the funeral, something that you may never have done before.
-Suddenly it’s up to you to look at all kinds of choices and come to some sort of clear decision, which can frankly feel impossible and overwhelming in the moment.
+Suddenly it’s up to you to look at all kinds of choices and come to some sort of clear decision, which can frankly feel impossible and overwhelming in the moment to ease pressure on yourself, you can use online tools to easily design funeral stationery, click to see more of our order of service funeral templates here

 To make things a little easier, we’ve gone ahead and put this guide together of tips that will help you get through the very emotional and draining process.